jinghuazhao/PW-pipeline/README.md

 ## EXAMPLES

-The two inputs from SUMSTATS can be called as follows,
+The `bmi.txt` and `ST4` from SUMSTATS can be called as follows,

-We use `bmi.txt`
 ```
 pwp.sh bmi.txt
 ```
-We now use `ST4`,
+and
 ```
 pwp.sh ST4 &
 ```